What is Yoga Nidra?

 Jack Utermoehl

-Yoga Nidra, also known as "yogic sleep," is a guided meditation practice that induces deep relaxation and conscious awareness during a state between wakefulness and sleep.
+Yoga nidra, or "yogic sleep," is a guided meditation practice that induces deep relaxation while maintaining awareness.

 Origins of Yoga Nidra